Johnson Academic Support

 What Is Academic Coaching?

 In addition to providing help with specific assignments, feedback on writing mechanics and organization, and topic brainstorming, academic coaches can help you identify patterns in your approach to academic work that may be holding you back, so that you’re better able to work through problems independently.
 Students typically work with the same academic coach over a period of time, which makes the time you work together more effective.
-If you need immediate help on a particular assignment, our peer coaches are available on a walk-in basis at our regularly scheduled evening coaching hours in the dorms.
+If you need immediate help on a particular assignment, our peer coaches are available on a drop-in basis at our regularly scheduled coaching hours.

-If you need immediate help on a particular assignment, our peer coaches are available on a walk-in basis at our regularly scheduled evening coaching hours in the Academic Support Services Office in Dewey Hall.
+If you need immediate help on a particular assignment, our peer coaches are available on a drop-in basis at our regularly scheduled coaching hours in the Academic Support Services Office in Dewey Hall.

 Academic Skills Assistance

-The academic support services staff provide support to students who may also need help in developing the following essential “college survival” skills:
+The academic support services staff provide support to students who need help in developing the following essential “college survival” skills:

 - Study/research skills